Key Takeaways

-Compliance is vital to obtaining the full benefits of CPAP therapy.
-Without sufficient treatment, disruptions in breathing from obstructive sleep apnea can lead to drops in your blood oxygen level and interruptions in sleep.
-Both factors cause uncomfortable symptoms and a wide range of long-term health risks.
+Compliance is vital to obtaining the to obtaining the full benefits of CPAP therapy.
+Without sufficient treatment, disruptions in breathing from OSA can lead to drops in your blood oxygen level and interruptions in sleep.
+Both factors can cause uncomfortable symptoms and a wide range of long-term health risks.

-Consistent use of a CPAP machine reduces the frequency of breathing disruptions and alleviates the symptoms of OSA.
-Studies show that good CPAP compliance improves a person’s quality of life and helps them:
+Consistent use of a CPAP machine can help reduce the frequency of breathing disruptions and may alleviate some or all symptoms of OSA.
+Studies show that good CPAP compliance can improve a person’s quality of life and helps them:

 • Sleep better